mazzz3r/hexstrike-ai/README.md

 # 3. Follow the logs
 docker compose logs -f

+# 4. (Optional) Spawn an interactive shell with the full toolkit on PATH
+docker compose run --rm hexstrike bash
 ```

 The compose file runs the container as **root** and grants `NET_RAW`,